Nancy Flake Johnson | President and CEO

 Dorothy “Dottie” Johnson | Executive Assistant to the President/CEO

-The longest serving member of the ULGATL team, Dorothy – affectionately known as Dottie – began her career with the organization in 1976.
-As Executive Assistant to the President/CEO, she is responsible for a wide variety of activities including providing administrative support and scheduling of appointments for the President/CEO.
-Dottie is also involved in logistical planning and coordination for all agency-wide activities including the Annual Meeting, Spirit of the League event, Equal Opportunity Day Dinner and other special occasions.
-Prior to joining the Urban League of Greater Atlanta, she served as an Administrative Assistant to the Superintendent of the Washington County Board of Education and as an Executive Secretary at the Elizabeth City State University.
+The longest serving member of the ULGATL team, Dorothy Johnson began her career with the organization in 1976.
+Prior to joining the Urban League of Greater Atlanta, she served as an administrative assistant to the superintendent of the Washington County Board of Education and as an executive secretary at the Elizabeth City State University in Elizabeth City, North Carolina.
+Johnson received her bachelor’s degree in business education from Elizabeth City State University.

 Direct Phone: (404) 659-6580

 Lance Lamont Wise | Senior Director of Training and Workforce Development

 Lance has held positions in community development and youth programs for more than 20 years.
 Immediately prior to joining the League in 2013, Wise served as Grants Manager/Out of School Youth Programs Director at the Atlanta Workforce Development Agency.

 A graduate of Clark Atlanta University with a degree in political science, Wise has managed multi-million dollar budgets with agencies including the Private Industry Council and Cobb Housing Inc. (where he was chief operating officer).
 He also worked at the Marriott Foundation, where he developed strong relationships with schools and community organizations.